Pace, Florida

-Pace is a census-designated place in Santa Rosa County, Florida.
-As of the 2020 United States census, the population was 24,684.
-It is the largest community in Northern Santa Rosa County, and is a part of the Pensacola Metropolitan Statistical Area.
+Pace is an unincorporated community in Santa Rosa County, Florida.
+It is the second largest community in Santa Rosa County, and is a part of the Pensacola Metropolitan Area.
 Pace has experienced exponential growth, and has evolved from a small, rural community to a thriving bedroom community of Pensacola with growing residential and commercial options.
+As of the 2020 United States census, the population was 24,684, up from 20,093 at the 2010 census.
 From 2000 to 2010, the Pace CDP population growth percentage was 171.1%, and from 2010 to 2020, the population growth percentage was 22.8%.

 Geography

 Pace is located in the Western Florida Panhandle, just north of Escambia Bay in Santa Rosa County.
 Pace comprises the 32571 ZIP code, and is located northeast of Pensacola, and west of Milton.
 Pace is located approximately 25 minutes driving distance away from Downtown Pensacola.
 According to the United States Census Bureau, Pace has a total area of 9.4 sqmi, all land.